75 Years Ago The U.S. Dollar Became The World's Currency. Will That Last?

 The current arrangement also gives the U.S. government power over the financial system.
 And, we've increasingly used that power to sanction adversaries, like Iran and Russia.
 Is it any wonder Vladimir Putin has been working to end Russia's reliance on dollars?

 But the "exorbitant privilege" also has a cost, according to Meg Lundsager, the former U.S. executive director at the IMF, who also was at the hotel.
 She stressed that the U.S. has less power to devalue its currency than it otherwise would.
-"When there's a big international role for your currency you lose control over it," she says.
-A prime example is during global economic crises, when scared investors come scrambling for U.S. assets in a "flight to safety." and the dollar, as a result, appreciates.
+"When there's a big international role for your currency, you lose control over it," she says.
+A prime example is during global economic crises, when scared investors come scrambling for U.S. assets in a "flight to safety," and the dollar, as a result, appreciates.
 With so much demand for dollars, she says, the dollar is stronger than it would otherwise be.
-And a stronger dollar means foreign imports are cheaper to US consumers and U.S. exports are more expensive to foreign consumers, which is not great for American manufacturing or our trade deficit.
+And a stronger dollar means foreign imports are cheaper to U.S. consumers and U.S. exports are more expensive to foreign consumers, which is not great for American manufacturing or our trade deficit.

-A New Bretton Woods...
-In China?
+A New Bretton Woods — In China?

-Benn Steil, director of international economics at the Council of Foreign Relations, wrote a book called The Battle of Bretton Woods, which takes you into the drama at the hotel back in 1944.
+Benn Steil, director of international economics at the Council on Foreign Relations, wrote a book called The Battle of Bretton Woods, which takes you into the drama at the hotel back in 1944.
 He was also, naturally, at the conference, and he told us his book has sold more copies in Chinese than in English.

 "The Chinese love the Bretton Woods story," Steil says.
 "They see us here in the United States as being the British of the 1940s," a declining imperial power facing economic and political problems that threaten its global position.
 "And they see themselves as being the Americans of the 1940s."

 It's possible that within the next 50 years, delegates from around the world will convene in a grand hotel in a rural province of China and hammer out a new system that governs the global economy.
 But, despite fears about China, Steil believes there's still a lot standing in their way to displace the top dog.
-At least for now, faith in U.S. institutions, a (relatively) independent Federal Reserve, and sheer inertia make the dollar very hard to dethrone.
+At least for now, faith in U.S. institutions, a (relatively) independent Federal Reserve and sheer inertia make the dollar very hard to dethrone.

 Did you enjoy this newsletter?
 Well, it looks even better in your inbox!
 You can sign up here.